jacobpledger/website/collections/_recipes/vegan-chocolate-mousse.md

 </div>

 ### Notes

+* If you use the liquid from home-cooked chickpeas, it must be quite concentrated.
+You may need to reduce it first.

 * The exact amount of sugar depends on your taste and how sweet your chocolate is.
 Sugar isn’t necessary though.